 Lamar Smith represents the 21st Congressional District of Texas.

-He serves as Chairman of the Science, Space, and Technology Committee, which has jurisdiction over the Environmental Protection Agency, NASA, the Department of Energy, the National Science Foundation, the Federal Aviation Administration, and the National Institute of Standards and Technology.
+He serves as Chairman of the Science, Space, and Technology Committee, which has jurisdiction over NASA, the Department of Energy including its 17 national laboratories, the Environmental Protection Agency, the National Science Foundation, the Federal Aviation Administration, and the National Institute of Standards and Technology.

 The Committee oversees agency budgets of about $40 billion, where the primary focus is on research and development.

 Congressman Smith continues to serve on both the Judiciary Committee and the Homeland Security Committee.
-He is a former Chairman of the Judiciary Committee and the Ethics Committee.
+He is a former Chairman of the Judiciary Committee and the Ethics Committee, making him the only current member of Congress to have chaired three committees.
+He also founded the Border Security Caucus and Media Fairness Caucus.

 Representative Smith was ranked the most effective member of the House in the 112th Congress (2011-2012) in a study jointly conducted by the University of Virginia and Vanderbilt University.
+According to the same study, he was ranked in the top 10 percent in effectiveness in the last eight Republican Congresses.
 He also has been named Policymaker of the Year by POLITICO for his work on patent reform legislation.

 A fifth generation Texan and native of San Antonio, Congressman Smith graduated from Yale University and Southern Methodist University School of Law.
 He and his wife, Beth, have an adult daughter and son.